jvroig/journey-to-agentic-ai-from-first-principles/Part03/README.md

 # Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM

 ## Original Blog Post
-This repo is a companion to the original Medium article Journey to Agentic AI, Starting From First Principles, Part 3: External Services and Git Powers by JV Roig, that goes through how to allow an LLM to take more actions in our computer.
-(Link to article to be placed here upon publication)
+This repo is a companion to the original Medium article [Journey to Agentic AI, Starting From First Principles, Part 3: External Services and Git Powers](https://medium.com/towards-artificial-intelligence/journey-to-agentic-ai-part-3-external-services-and-git-powers-125ae5c2fa20?sk=cf64e0b453aed268e8c0801600e3d903) by JV Roig, that goes through how to allow an LLM to take more actions in our computer.

 ## Overview